Eastern Bridge in the National Capital Region

 We’re working with partners to advance planning and design of the Eastern Bridge for a population that has doubled since the last crossing, the Portage Bridge, was built in 1973 and continues to grow.

-Leveraging existing roadways, the new corridor would extend from Autoroute 50 at Montée Paiement in Gatineau, to Highway 417 at the Aviation Parkway in Ottawa.
-It’s expected to be about 12 kilometres long and would include a new bridge.
-The bridge is expected to include separate pedestrian and cycling pathways and accommodate public transit, as well as personal and commercial vehicles.
+Leveraging existing roadways, the new corridor will extend from Autoroute 50 at Montée Paiement in Gatineau to Highway 417 at the Aviation Parkway in Ottawa.
+It’s expected to be about 12 kilometres long and will include a new interprovincial bridge.
+The bridge is expected to include pedestrian and cycling pathways separated from traffic, and to accommodate public transit, as well as personal and commercial vehicles.

 Advantages of a new bridge